Albert Howard: Organic farming

 Howard built on the traditional Indian composting system into what is now known as the Indore method.
 He went on to further document Indian organic farming techniques, and spread its knowledge through the UK-based Soil Association, and the Rodale Institute in the US.
 His 1940 book, An Agricultural Testament, is a classic organic farming text.
 He emphasizes the importance of maintaining humus, keeping water in the soil, and the role of mycorrhiza.
-It was his first book aimed at the general public, and is his best popularly known work.
-However his 1931 book The Waste Products of Agriculture, based on 26 years of studying improved crop production in Indian smallholdings, is considered by some as his most important scientific publication.
-His 1945 book Farming and Gardening for Health or Disease was also intended for a general audience, and was republished in 1947 as The Soil and Health: A Study of Organic Agriculture.
+It was his first book aimed at the general public and is his best-known work.
+However, his 1931 book, The Waste Products of Agriculture, based on 26 years of studying improved crop production in Indian smallholdings, is considered by some as his most important scientific publication.
+His 1945 book, Farming and Gardening for Health or Disease, was also intended for a general audience and was republished in 1947 as The Soil and Health: A Study of Organic Agriculture.
 Howard's documentation of Indian farming practices influenced and inspired many farmers and agricultural scientists who furthered the organic movement, including Lady Eve Balfour (the Haughley Experiment, The Living Soil) and J. I. Rodale (Rodale Institute).

 Howard advocated studying the forest in order to farm like the forest.
 He devoted the last half of his career to understanding that end, presaging those contemporary ecologists who advocate the understanding of the interface between ecology and agriculture.
-Indeed, Howard is grouped, along with Rudolf Steiner, Sir Robert McCarrison and Richard St. Barbe Baker, as one of the key progenitors of the Western organic agriculture movement.
-(However he says, in the Preface to An Agricultural Testament, "Some attention has also been paid to the Bio-Dynamic methods of agriculture in Holland and in Great Britain, but I remain unconvinced that the disciples of Rudolf Steiner can offer any real explanation of natural laws or have yet provided any practical examples which demonstrate the value of their theories.")
+Indeed, Howard is grouped, along with Rudolf Steiner, Sir Robert McCarrison, and Richard St. Barbe Baker, as one of the key progenitors of the Western organic agriculture movement.
+(However, he says, in the Preface to An Agricultural Testament, "Some attention has also been paid to the Bio-Dynamic methods of agriculture in Holland and in Great Britain, but I remain unconvinced that the disciples of Rudolf Steiner can offer any real explanation of natural laws or have yet provided any practical examples that demonstrate the value of their theories.")

 Publications

-The following is a selection of publications by Albert Howard, including his better known works, and some lesser known publications.
-His knighthood was conferred in 1934, so in publications prior to that, he is not referred to as "Sir".
-Even subsequent to that, he did not always refer to himself as "Sir", as per his contribution to Nature in 1936, and his correspondence to the British Medical Journal in 1939.
-In the listings below, as far as known, in those from 1945 onwards, he is cited as "Sir Albert Howard", hence his authorship is not duplicated thereafter.
-See also External links section, where further publications by him may be read online.
+The following is a selection of publications by Albert Howard, including his better-known works, and some lesser-known publications.
+His knighthood was conferred in 1934, so in publications prior to that, he is not referred to as "Sir."
+Even subsequent to that, he did not always refer to himself as "Sir," as per his contribution to Nature in 1936 and his correspondence to the British Medical Journal in 1939.
+In the listings below, from 1945 onwards, he is cited as "Sir Albert Howard"; hence, his authorship is not duplicated thereafter.